ptsteadman/notebook/log.md

 + 30mins essay
 + Yoga
 + 2hrs Artforum
-- 2.5hrs essay
++ 2.5hrs essay
-    - email ppl
+    + email ppl
-- 0.5hrs blog post
++ 0.5hrs blog post
-- Tax stuff
++ Tax stuff

 Need to get back to my hacking studies and also work on them with Rob.

+My happiness seems almost totally dependent on whether or not I do the stuff on my TODO list.
+I was unhappy last night, today I did all the things on the TODO list, and now I am happy.